zoobean/rtoon/README.md

 A Ruby gem for parsing and encoding **Token Object Oriented Notation (TOON)** — a tabular, schema-based data format with indentation-based structure.

+Inspired by [toon-format/toon](https://github.com/toon-format/toon) which is written in TypeScript and for TypeScript projects.

 ## What is TOON?

 TOON is a human-readable data serialization format designed for structured tabular data.
 It combines the clarity of CSV with the flexibility of JSON, using indentation to express hierarchy.